thalim-glam/myEcommerceORM/README.md

 ## Installation

 - Here are the installation process :
-  - [1] Here is the repo for this application https://github.com/thalim-glam/Express_noteTaker
+  - [1] Click this repository link to get the app: https://github.com/thalim-glam/myEcommerceORM
   - [2] Clone the repository or download the zip folder.
   - [3] Open the source code in your code editor.
   - [4] Open the integrated terminal or git bash to test the application.